persalys/persalys/python/doc/user_manual/graphical_interface/field_model/user_manual_field_model.rst

       - *Formula column*: Define the mathematical relationships between the **index parameter** and the input and output variables.
         Note that the language used here differs from Python (see corresponding syntax for operators, mathematical functions and constants in the previous :ref:`section <AvailableSymbolsModel>`).
-      - **Evaluate** *button*: Launch the compututation of the selected output values based on inputs, index parameter and formula.
+      - **Evaluate** *button*: Launch the computation of the selected output values based on inputs, index parameter and formula.
         It shall be used to test the physical model.
 For these output values to be saved, the user should use a :ref:`Model evaluation <fieldModelEval>`.
         The evaluation add a new tab.
 Its content is described in a next :ref:`section <fieldmodelevalresult>`.